Helicobacter pylori: Antibiotic resistance

 Increasing antibiotic resistance is the main cause of initial treatment failure.
-Factors linked to resistance include mutations, efflux pumps, and the formation of biofilms.
+Factors linked to resistance include mutations, efflux pumps, and biofilm formation.
 One of the main antibiotics used in eradication therapies is clarithromycin, but clarithromycin-resistant strains have become well-established and the use of alternative antibiotics needs to be considered.
-Using non-invasive stool tests for clarithromycin allows selection of patients who are likely to respond to the therapy.
+Using non-invasive stool tests for clarithromycin allows selection of patients likely to respond to the therapy.
 Multidrug resistance has also increased.
 Additional rounds of antibiotics or other therapies may be used.
 Next generation sequencing is looked to for identifying initial specific antibiotic resistances that will help in targeting more effective treatment.

 In 2018, the WHO listed H. pylori as a high priority pathogen for the research and discovery of new drugs and treatments.
 The increasing antibiotic resistance encountered has spurred interest in developing alternative therapies using several plant compounds.
 Plant compounds have fewer side effects than synthetic drugs.
-Most plant extracts contain a complex mix of components that may not act on their own as antimicrobials but can work together with antibiotics to enhance treatment and work towards overcoming resistance.
+Most plant extracts contain a complex mix of components that may not act on their own as antimicrobials but can work together with antibiotics to enhance treatment and help overcome resistance.
 Plant compounds have a different mechanism of action that has proved useful in fighting antimicrobial resistance.
-For example, various compounds can act by inhibiting enzymes such as urease, and weakening adhesions to the mucous membrane.
+For example, various compounds can act by inhibiting enzymes such as urease and weakening adhesions to the mucous membrane.
 Sulfur-containing compounds from plants with high concentrations of polysulfides, coumarins, and terpenes have all been shown to be effective against H. pylori.

 H. pylori is found in saliva and dental plaque.
 Its transmission is known to include oral-oral, suggesting that the dental plaque biofilm may act as a reservoir for the bacteria.
-Periodontal therapy or scaling and root planing has therefore been suggested as an additional treatment to enhance eradication rates, but more research is needed.
+Periodontal therapy or scaling and root planing has therefore been suggested as an additional treatment to enhance eradication rates, but further research is needed.